z-dev/web-training/courses/core/14-react.md

 #### Attribute names are different

-They're camel cased by convention.
+They're camel cased by convention (instead of dashed).
 Sometimes they're a tiny bit different, but React normally just tells you the problem and the fix in the console :).
 [Read more](https://facebook.github.io/react/docs/tags-and-attributes.html)

 `<button class="btn btn-primary">Click Me</button>` -> `<button className="btn btn-primary">Click Me</button>`